levatech007/volo-rails-api-example/README.md

 ![Wireframes](/images/ERD.png)

 ## Unsolved Problems:
-- Header does not update at login, refresh needed to display Profile and Log out button.
-- If no selection is made at locations menu, submitting will generate error as page is redirected to ‘/locations/0’ that does not exist.
 - Routes don’t have any authorization.
-- Certain features should only be visible to registered users.
-- Rating for a location is static, needs to be average of user ratings.
-- Weather API does not seems to want to work on Heroku.
+- Weather API worker does not work on Heroku.

 ## Future Features:
 - Airport information with flight schedules.